tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 }
 ```

-Bitcoin, by its design, guarantees sound monetary management by limiting its creation and protecting users' savings, distinguishing it from other currencies.
-Aligned with the principles of Austrian economics (details in ECON201), its controlled quantity and predictable distribution protect it from the inherent risks of inflation in traditional currencies.
+Bitcoin guarantees a sound monetary management by limiting its creation by design, which makes it very different from other currencies because it can protect users' savings.
+Aligned with the principles of Austrian economics, its stable quantity and predictable distribution protect it from the inherent risks of inflation that traditional currencies have to face (see [ECO201](https://planb.network/en/courses/eco201) to know more).

 In summary, Bitcoin, with its decentralized nature, programmed scarcity, and transparency, offers a unique alternative to traditional monetary systems.
-It illustrates how technology can be used to create a currency that is not only useful and verifiable but also preserves the value of users' savings by strictly limiting its supply.
+It illustrates how technology can be used to create a currency that not only is useful and verifiable, but also preserves the value of users' savings by strictly limiting its supply.

 ### Quick recap in a poster!